zhesna/OPT4e/README.md

 z.esnaashariesfahan@wsu.edu

+(In case of using the software or making use of the source code or other materials, please make sure to cite these references:)

 **Citations:**

 -Esna Ashari Z, Brayton KA, Broschat SL.
 Prediction of T4SS Effector Proteins for Anaplasma Phagocytophilum Using OPT4e.
 Submitted to Frontiers in Microbiology Journal, Feb.
 2019.